MiciomaXD/ShieldNetAdaptor/report/small_project_report.md

 As stated in the manual for iptables (for our goals security table is ignored):

-- the filter table is the default and most commonly used table that rules go to if -t (–table) option is used;
+- the filter table is the default and most commonly used table that rules go to if option -t is used;

 - the nat table is used, as the name suggests, for Network Address Translation (NAT).
 If a packet creates a new connection, the nat table gets checked for rules;